-This integrates Momento Serverless Cache with every GetItem call across your application.
+This integrates Momento Cache with every GetItem call across your application.
 It’s the closest thing to a serverless DynamoDB Accelerator (DAX) but without the DAX price tag or operational burden.
 2 lines of code can help you drop your DynamoDB p999 latencies by 60%.
 But we knew we could still do better!

 Dun da da daaa!
 Cache invalidation.
 If items in DynamoDB get updated (from anywhere), we can proactively erase stale values or replace them with the latest value from DynamoDB automatically—with DynamoDB Streams!

 Now let’s make database caching better with DynamoDB Streams